e-tinkers/uart_bridge/README.md

 ```
 In the case where the status code is not available in SC18IM704, the status from the `Wire` Arduino library will be return (e.g. status 1 and status 4).

-### Write to Register
-Unlike the SC18IM704 where one could write to any one of the 11 registers, ESP UART only allows for writing to 6 registers for practical reasons at current implementation.
-Those are the two registers for baud rate configuration, two registers for GPIO port configurations and registers for configuring I2C clock speed.
-Writing to any other registers has no effect.

 ### Power Down function
 The power down function is currently not supported on ESP UART Bridge.